-Whereas the following factors can determine the monthly living costs:
+The following factors can influence monthly living costs:

 Considering all the above factors, Australia's average cost of living is between AUD 35,000 and 40,000 per year.
 Overall, Australia's cost of living is higher than countries like the UK, Canada, and the US.
 However, it is still one of the international students' most preferred study destinations.

-For reference purposes, below are some costs associated with studying and living in Australia.
-You should know that these costs may vary depending on your location in Australia.
+Below, you'll find costs associated with living in Australia.
+Keep in mind that these expenses may vary depending on your location in the country.

 Other Living Expenses

 Out of all the other living costs in Australia, transport and housing costs significantly affect international students.
-These two high costs vary around different territories and states in Australia.
+These two costs vary per territory and state in Australia.

 1. New South Wales (NSW)